taro-rb/taro/README.md

 ## ⚠️ This is a work in progress - TODO:

-- rspec matchers for testing?
+- reset last rendered type after check? or in an rspec hook?
 - ISO8601Time, ISO8601Date types

 ## Installation